govgandhi/alt_means_sans_k/README.md

 Alternative to K Means clustering methods for community detection of embedding vectors.

 Reproducing the initial results produced by Dr Sadamori Kojaku.
-Read more ([here](https://github.com/govgandhi/alt_means_sans_k/blob/ff494bf976c0ce7c4300eb1dda092ff2329d82cf/paper/20220803_testing_the_proposed_method%20-%20Sadamori%20Kojaku.pdf])
+Read more [here](https://github.com/govgandhi/alt_means_sans_k/blob/ff494bf976c0ce7c4300eb1dda092ff2329d82cf/paper/20220803_testing_the_proposed_method%20-%20Sadamori%20Kojaku.pdf)
-## Setup
 Setup virtual environment with these packages to reproduce results.
 Note: If you are using Apple silicon macs, CUDA was made to run on nvidia cards and the gpu functionalities might not work.
 [Fixing a workable version of the code for it]